 - It is difficult to achieve diversification with value buys, exposing an investor to significant risks.

-Value Investing Strategy
+Best Value Investing Strategy

 Here are a few tips to help you get started with value investing.

-Step 1: Start with a broad list
+Step 1: Start With a Broad List

-With numerable stocks listed on the exchanges, it is quite an ordeal to zero in on the initial list.
+With numerous stocks listed on the exchanges, it is quite an ordeal to zero in on the initial list.
 However, stock screeners such as FINVIZ could help us screen stocks using several criteria apart from scouting out undervalued stocks.

 This is important because not all undervalued stocks are of companies that are financially sound.
-Some of the criteria that can be used for the initial screening could be return on equity, or ROE, more than 15 percent, debt-to-equity ratio less than 0.5, low P/E ratio, low PEG ratio, dividend yield etc.
+Some of the criteria that can be used for the initial screening could be a return on equity, or ROI, more than 15 percent, debt-to-equity ratio less than 0.5, low P/E ratio, low PEG ratio, dividend yield etc.